PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 orchestration, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late affine post-ADD implementation checkpoint

+The second direct affine post-ADD call now assigns its unchanged result to `_very_late_affine_post_add_stats`.
+Together with `_pre_terminal_affine_post_add_stats` and `_absolute_final_affine_post_add_stats`, every direct occurrence has a distinct observation point.

+The result remains unused by reconciliation.
+Unbound-input repair still runs immediately before it, the very-late Gather/Constant normalization cluster still runs immediately after it, and ModelIR/LayoutState forwarding and pass order are unchanged.

+Focused three-occurrence, very-late, absolute-final, indexed-owner, and architecture coverage is `80 passed, 343 deselected`.
+The expanded sequential gate, now explicitly including the complete very-late orchestration suite, is `1209 passed in 30.03s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit result propagation from the immediately following very-late Gather/Constant normalization cluster.
+Determine whether its child owners already expose complete mutation evidence and whether any cleanup-only path requires net tensor-count accounting before adding a new observation point.
+Commit and push only; do not create or update a pull request.